BanG Dream!: Game

+AI Singing Software

+In Summer of 2022, Bushiroad announced the development of 夢ノ結唱 (Yumenokessho), a singing voice database trained by an AI using the singing voices of the franchises cast.
+The first models POPY and ROSE were trained using singing samples from Aimi and Aina Aiba respectively.
+Both models are compatible using CeVIO and Synthesizer V software.
+The database for POPY and ROSE were announced in October 2023 and officially released in December the same year.

+Meanwhile, two new databases were released using the singing voices of Ami Maeshima (Pastel) and Miku Itō (Halo) respectively.
+A fifth database, Aver, is set for release on December 19, 2025.
+Announced back in April 2025, it was trained using singing samples by Rico Sasaki.
+An in-development version of AVER was available for trial during the Bushiroad Expo in Shanghai in July 2025.

+Yumenokessho is able to produce songs in various languages such as Japanese, Chinese, Cantonese, Korean, English and Spanish.
+On July 16, 2025, an album entitled Cultivation was released in Japan.
+The album features songs created with Yumenokessho databases in its entirety.
+The songs were produced by various musicians including Eon Kawatani, Masayuki Nakano of Boom Boom Satellites, Shirakami Hasegawa and Mika Nakamura of Cö Shu Nie.

 Side projects

 Argonavis

 In May 2018, Bushiroad revealed a male-centric project titled Argonavis from BanG Dream! (stylized as ARGONAVIS).
 Despite sharing the BanG Dream! name, Kidani emphasized that Argonavis takes place in a different world from the main series, meaning there would be no interactions between the characters of both projects.
 The titular band began performing in December; like their female counterparts, Argonavis plays their own music in addition to portraying characters.
 Argonavis also overlapped with the main franchise at the BanG Dream!
 7th Live on February 22, 2019, where they served as the opening act for Raise A Suilen's Genesis concert.
 Manga artist Hikaru Miyoshi designed the characters and Nobuhiro Mōri wrote the story.

 An Argonavis anime series produced by Sanzigen debuted on April 10, 2020.
 The Argonavis from BanG Dream!
 AAside mobile game, a sequel to the anime that adds additional bands, was released on January 14, 2021.

 In November 2021, Bushiroad announced the project would be changed from Argonavis from BanG Dream! to From Argonavis (stylized with a lowercase "f"), spinning it off into its own subsidiary separate from the BanG Dream! franchise.
 A new company to manage the project, Argonavis Co., Ltd. was also established with Argonavis member Daisuke Hyūga as the public relations manager.